 Wait … WAIT!

-But second, and more importantly, notice just how the media has re-framed the issues.
+Notice just how the media has re-framed the issues.

 Remember the recent blah blah of Russian hacking and interference of American elections?
 Even though the publicly provided evidence was virtually nil, the allegations ripped like wildfire across the nation.
 Behind the veil of “national security,” all that is enough to pin the hacks as Russia are some references that the tools used was similar to what other Russian hackers have used … and that the attack was traced to an IP address that was Russian…